-What is it that permits us to take that first step forward towards our dreams and aspirations, to keep going even when we might falter and pick ourselves up even when we might fall?
+What is it that permits us to take that first step forward toward our dreams and aspirations, to keep going even when we might falter, and to pick ourselves up even when we might fall?
 Some might call it resilience, while others call it inner strength.
 But, what is inner strength?
 How does it keep us motivated to keep going when life gets difficult?
-And how can we nurture it to further increase our capabilities?
+And how can we fortify it to further increase our capabilities?

 Inner strength is the ability to deal with adversities as they arise by taking responsibility for ourselves and others.
-It is acknowledging and accepting our circumstances, the ability to be confident in our decision-making; our capacity to act on our choices and influence our life’s trajectory.
-This strength is influenced by our connectedness to others, our ability to be grounded in our sense of self, and our flexibility to readjust our skills and expectations to adapt to our environment.
+It is acknowledging and accepting our circumstances, the ability to be confident in our decision-making, our capacity to act on it and how it would influence our life’s trajectory.
+This strength promotes wellbeing and is influenced by our connectedness to others, our ability to be grounded in our sense of self, and our flexibility to readjust our skills and expectations to adapt to our environment.

 There are three areas in our lives that can help us solidify our inner strength and better tackle challenges.
 These areas include processing our emotions, deconstructing our worst fears, and ensuring that the people who surround us build our confidence, instead of tearing it down.

 In a world full of distractions, it has become very easy for us to bury our unpleasant emotions and ignore the signals they are giving us.
 Suppressing emotions and not exploring the reason behind their presence leaves us ignorant as to why they are there, and it inhibits our ability to manage them.
 For example, if we feel tinges of anxiety every morning before we go to the office, perhaps there are elements in our job that make us nervous or uncomfortable.
 If we feel ripples of frustration every time we spend time with a friend, perhaps aspects of the relationship are amiss.